Embryo genetic testing for a healthy baby

 People who use IVF often get a baby picture that most parents will never have: their child when he or she was just a microscopic ball of cells.
 But even the strongest microscope can’t reveal whether an embryo has genetic abnormalities that could lead to lifelong disability.
 That’s why our Louisiana fertility centers offer embryo genetic testing.

 Laboratory testing of an embryo’s genes can reveal whether an embryo is likely to develop into a healthy baby, or whether chromosomal abnormalities are present that could cause problems for the developing fetus or affect the child later in life.
 This allows the fertility specialist to transfer only those embryos most likely to develop into a healthy baby, giving hopeful parents more confidence when undergoing IVF.

 Our Louisiana fertility centers offers two types of embryo genetic testing:

-- Preimplantation genetic screening, or PGS: Embryos are screened to ensure that they have the correct number and placement of chromosomes.
+- Preimplantation genetic testing, or PGT: Embryos are screened to ensure that they have the correct number and placement of chromosomes.